Reniori/pulze-mini-tone-generator/README.md

 slots — were swept this way.
 Screenshots were the silent handshake of the whole
 collaboration: I rarely wrote "confirmed," I just uploaded the picture.

+**The UID hunt.** Model identity itself was undocumented — every amp, cab, and effect ID, which category each belongs to, and which slots accept which pools all had to be established from nothing.
+The method: batches of numbered probe presets, each loading candidate UIDs from a numeric range sweep, sideloaded to the device in bulk.
+My entire reply for a batch was which preset numbers hit a real target — a named model on screen instead of a fallback.
+Sweep the full range until every target is found; for the last one or two stragglers, export that effect directly from the app and read its UID out of the file, then look for the logic in the assignment.
+Sometimes there is none.
+The economy move that made it bearable: the same confirmation screenshot already shows the knob panel, so every UID hit doubled as a knob-layout and factory-default capture — one photo, two data layers.
+The category byte fell out of the assembled map: it encodes algorithm family, and slots accept families, which is why FX1 and FX2 share pools at all.

 **Enum archaeology.** Rotary selectors (voicings, modes, keys) store as integer indices.
 The mapping from index to label was established by stepping a switch through every position and exporting each one — which is also how a wrong hypothesis